 At the Barry property, the mineralized fluids have circulated in the major shear.
 Additional exploration and geological works are required to increase level of knowledge of the mineralization model in order to better define the high grade zone laterally in association to the latest geophysical survey.
-A proposed drilling program for further exploration on the Barry project is described in the section below for the discovery of additional resources.
+A proposed drilling program for further exploration on the Barry project has been submitted in the mineral resource report for the discovery of additional resources.
+Metanor is currently drilling on the Barry project.